 In this section, you are given an exercise on modeling data in JSON and provided JSON data modeling examples.
 This section is complete with properties of real-world data, a brief section on modeling in the relational world as a comparison, and rules of thumb on strategies for modeling your data.
 Also discussed are third-party modeling tools like Hackolade, Erwin, and Idera.
 These are tools geared toward NoSQL databases.

 This part dives into the strategies and rules of thumb for modeling and accessing your data in a NoSQL database, like reading, updating, and deleting records by key.
-Recommendations for keys are given, along with some good examples.
+Recommendations for keys are given, along with some good JSON data model examples.
 We wrap up this section with approaches to subdocuments and sub-collections, the SQL++ query language found in Couchbase.

 Here we get into the moving of data from one database to another with tools that will help you along the way.
 Tools like Informatica, Kafka, Talend, and Apache Nifi.
 Couchbase also has a tool called cbimport to help import data into Couchbase.